pinglu85/algoExpert/find-closest-value-in-bst.md

 target = 12
 ```

 The closest value to the target value in the BST is 13.
-That means, we return the first value we found that is the closest value to the target value.

 ### Approach - Average: O(log(n)) time | O(1) space; Worst: O(n) time | O(1) space

-Use a variable to keep track of the current node; initialize it to be the root of the BST.
-I also need a variable to keep track of which node's value is the closest value so far; initialize it to 0, and another variable to keep track of the smallest difference I've currently seen, that is the absolute difference of the current closest value and the target value; initialize it to `Infinity`.
+Use a variable to keep track of the current node; initialize it to be the root node of the BST.
+I also need a variable to keep track of the closest value in the BST so far; initialize it to 0, and another variable to keep track of the smallest absolute difference I've currently seen, that is the absolute difference between the current closest value and the target value; initialize it to `Infinity`.

-Calculate the absolute difference of the current node's value and the target value, compare the result to the current smallest difference, if we get to a smaller difference, set the node's value as the current closest value.
-Compare the target value to the current node's value, if the target value is less than the current node's value, move on to the left child; if it is greater than the value, move on to the right child; otherwise return the closest value, since the current node's value and the target value are equal to each other, which means we cannot find any value that is closer to the target value than this value.
-Keep updating the current node until the bottom of the tree is reached.
+Compute the absolute difference between the current node's value and the target value, compare the result to the current smallest difference, if the result is smaller, set the node's value as the current closest value and update the current smallest absolute difference.
+Compare the target value to the current node's value, if the target value is less than the current node's value, explore the left subtree of the current node; if it is greater than the value, explore the right subtree; otherwise return the closest value, since the current node's value and the target value are equal to each other, which means there is no other value that can be closer to the target value than this value.
+Keep exploring the BST until the bottom of the tree is reached.
 Then return the current closest value.

 ### Solution